-Did you know that during the second world war the Resolution of Sarajevo Muslims condemned the persecution of the Serbs by the Croatian Ustase.
-The muslims demanded security for all citizens, regardless of their identity.
-The Sarajevo resistance was led by a soldier called Walter that was sadly killed on the day of Liberation on 6 April 1945.
+Did you know that during the second world war the Muslims in Sarajevo condemned the persecution of the Serbs by the Croatian Ustase.
+The muslims demanded security for all its citizens, regardless of their identity.
+The Sarajevo resistance was led by a soldier called Walter that was sadly killed on the day of Liberation in 1945.

 Sarajevo then became part of the socialist federal republic of Yugoslavia and in 1984 hosted the Winter olympics.
-Tourism increased and in general this was a good time for the city, although democracy was low.
+Tourism increased and this was a good time for the city, despite its lack of democracy.
 With the declaration of independence from Yugoslavia one if its darkest times started.

 The war in Sarajevo

 It is estimated that more than 12,000 people died because of the siege in Sarajevo.
-Where mortar shells killed people the ground was filled with red resin.
-These so-called Sarajevo roses remain as a memory to those who lost their lives.
+As a memory the ground was filled with red resin where people lost their lives.
+These so-called Sarajevo roses are still visible if you pay attention.

 Despite the traces that are left from the war it is now one of the safest cities in Europe and a symbol of hope and reconciliation.
 The city might have gone through difficult times, but the current developments have shown that its even harder to crush Sarajevo’s multicultural spirit.